Belligerent131/MC-Apollo-API/Readme.md

 APOLLO_PLAYGROUND=true

-Next, in the console run `npm build:dev` for hot reloading, or `npm run build:pro` for production.
+Next, in the console run `npm run build:dev` for hot reloading, or `npm run build:pro` for production.
 In a new console window, run: `npm run start:env` this will start the actual server, and you can now see your server running at http://localhost:4000/